agonising-chafe/VibeMeals/docs/spec-today.md

 3. Offers simple follow-up:

 - "What should we do with tonight's planned dinner?"

   - [Move it to another day this week]

   - [Leave it off the plan for now]

-4. If moved:
+1. If moved:

 - Planner updates to reflect the change.

-5. If left off:
+1. If left off:

 - The dinner is canceled; leftover ingredients (if any) are handled fuzzily (future learning).

-#### Tone:
+#### Tone

 - Normalize going out: